natcap/invest.users-guide/source/coastal_protection.rst

    + If the reef is located somewhere along your profile, with a lagoon on its shoreward edge and depth values that are not in the 100m range on its offshore edge, please enter its location as accurately as possible.

-   Second, you need to specify the physical characteristics of the reef, as defined in Figure :ref:`CoralCharact`: reef face slope, reef rim slope, depth at reef edge, depth on reef top and width of reef top.
+   Second, you need to specify the physical characteristics of the reef, as defined in Figure 19 reef face slope, reef rim slope, depth at reef edge, depth on reef top and width of reef top.
 Most of these data are obtained through site-specific surveys.
 However, in case you do not have those data, you can still use our model by entering “0” for the reef face slope, the reef rim slope and the depth at reef edge.
 You can measure reef width from aerial pictures of your site or from global databases of coral reef (see the Tier 0 Coastal Vulnerability model).
 Finally, you can enter a best guess for reef top depth knowing that reef top depth values vary between 1 and 2 meters, on average.
 In this case, we will estimate the wave height on the reef top by assuming that waves break on the reef face, and take an average value for the coefficient :math:`K_p` in Equation :ref:`EtaCorals`.

-.. _CoralCharact:
+.. figure 19

 .. figure:: ./coastal_protection_images/CoralReefGeometry750.png
    :align: center